mor-sa/assignment-3-3-211896535_205543606/README.md

 # assignment-3-3-211896535_205543606
 assignment-3-3-211896535_205543606 created by GitHub Classroom

-League Management Webiste by Ben Margalit and Mor Saranga
+League Management Webiste by and Mor Saranga

+Ben Margalit - 211896535
+Mor Saranga - 205543606
 ### Overview

 This website is a SPA Application built for our web development course.
 We used Vue.js for the frontend.